When schools succeed,

 William T. Andersen

 William T. Andersen is the Secondary Literacy Specialist for the NJDOE's Region 5 Regional Achievement Center.
 In his role, Mr. Anderson works directly and collaboratively with Priority and Focus Schools to implement turnaround principles focused on improving student achievement and performance.
 Mr. Andersen works with school and district administrators, literacy supervisors, and coaches to support English language arts, social studies, and science teachers as they put in place research-based literacy instruction that addresses communication skills essential for all students to meet the rigorous college and career readiness standards.
 Prior to joining the department, Mr. Andersen served as language arts teacher and supervisor, high school principal, assistant superintendent for curriculum and instruction, and doctoral dissertation editor.
-He earned his BA from Sacred Heart University and his MA from Yeshiva University; and he completed additional graduate work in supervision and administration at Georgian Court University and CCNJ.
+He earned his BA from Sacred Heart University and his MA from Yeshiva University; and he completed additional graduate work in supervision and administration at Georgian Court University.
 In his spare time, Mr. Andersen enjoys classical music, jazz, dance, theatre, art, baseball, and literary study.

 Dr. Frances Borkes